 There are dozens of ways to honor Black culture in our city, and one of the easiest is to order from a local Black-owned restaurant.
-Black history and culture is an iconic and essential part of life in San Francisco.
-Be sure to acknowledge and uplift SF’s Black community every month of the year!
+Black history and culture is an iconic and essential part of life in thet Bay Area.
+Be sure to uplift SF’s Black community every month of the year!

 Melvin and Helen Simmons started this soul food-inspired cafe to bring together great food, energy and music.
 Delicious food options include classics like chicken and waffles, shrimp and grits, and red beans and rice.
 Other more contemporary items include a pastrami and gouda sandwich, a breakfast burrito, and more.